 - For uncoupling in reverse order: disconnect the pressure side first, then the return; fit protective caps.

-Particularities for concrete demolition shear and rock and concrete splitters
+Particularities for concrete demolition shears and rock and concrete splitters

-Concrete demolition shear usually require a double-acting connection with a good return so that retraction occurs without back pressure.
+Concrete demolition shears usually require a double-acting connection with a good return so that retraction occurs without back pressure.
 Screw-to-connect couplings are robust against impacts and residual pressure, flat-face couplings facilitate clean work during dust-intensive demolition activities.
 Rock and concrete splitters can, depending on the design, operate with a pressurized advance line and a relieved return; the power pack must regulate the pressure build-up precisely, while the connections safely absorb pressure spikes.
+Impact protection on exposed coupling sleeves and a clearly routed leakage-oil line reduce unplanned downtime.
 In both cases: correct DN, clean coupling operations, and clear identification are crucial for repeatable results.

 Maintenance and inspection of connections

 Regular visual inspection for cracks, deformation, and leaks, replacement of aged O-rings, checking of locking elements, and scheduled hose replacement according to specifications are essential measures.
 After work in heavily contaminated environments, cleaning the couplings and fitting protective caps is recommended.
 Check the filter condition in the hydraulic power pack and, in case of irregularities (increased differential pressure, dark oil), flush the lines.
-This keeps the hydraulic connections durable, safe, and high-performing — in concrete demolition, specialized deconstruction, and rock.
+Lubricate sliding sleeves lightly if permitted by the manufacturer, and document each coupling replacement with date and type designation.
+This keeps the hydraulic connections durable, safe, and high-performing – in concrete demolition, specialized deconstruction, and rock.